 The Mendocino SAFE motorist aid call box program has faced a series of technical and legal issues and challenges that has delayed implementation over recent years.
 The adopted Five-Year Financial Plan budgets for revenue and expenditures.
 Revenues have been steady or rising at about \$100,000 annually from vehicle license fees countywide.
 The cash fund balance had accumulated nearly \$1 million in 2013; this began to be reduced as expenditures to implement the SAFE Plan made significant progress during FY 2013/14 through 2015/16.
-The plan is expected to be fully implemented in FY 2016/17 and a new five-year plan will be adopted to reflect operation and maintenance of the system.
+The plan was close to full implementation in FY 2016/17 and a new five-year plan was adopted in March 2017 to reflect operation and maintenance of the system.

-Approximately \$700,000 of new equipment purchases were made and installed by Mendocino SAFE on the state highways during this three-year period, increasing the depreciated capital asset by over 300 percent, from \$149,984 to \$621,508.
+More than \$800,000 of new equipment purchases were made and installed by Mendocino SAFE on the state highways during this four-year period, increasing the depreciated capital asset by over 228 percent, from \$149,984 to \$492,418.
 This included the first call boxes in the nation using satellite technology, testing and demonstrating early adoption of equipment for use in remote areas where little or no cellular reception is available.